stojanovic/vreme/README.md

 Import Vreme and make a new instance, than you should simply provide date and human readable format.

 If works with node.js and in the browser.
+It supports CommonJS, AMD and using as global variable.

 You can format full dates and times or just a month/day name, as you can see in the example below: